 Gary moved back to the Chicago area in early 1992 and continued to homebrew for a couple of years.
 Fast forward to early 2008. he had owned his home for 9 years at the time and had a full unfinished basement that was used for all his handy man stuff.
 One day, he started thinking about brewing again.
 It took about 3 batches to get his confidence back and then moved back into all grain brewing.
 It didn't take long before he had a 15 gallon brew kettle, a mash/lauter tun made from a cooler and a homemade copper manifold, and an erlenmeyer flask for yeast starters.
 From there he went crazy.
 He began kegging (I've built two keezers, a chest freezer converted to a kegerator), bought more flasks to do bigger starters, stir plates, lab equipment, refractometer, temperature controllers, heat wraps, the list goes on and on.
 He no longer drink shit beer.
 Ever.

-Jerry Michel, Travis DuPriest, David Marks, & Brian Irwin, Brass Monkey BBQ
+Jerry Michel & Travis DuPriest, Brass Monkey BBQ Pitmasters

 Clint Bautz, Lake Effect Brewing Company Master Brewer & Owner